avatao/blog.avatao.com/careers.md

 featured-img: carrers_bgwerehiring
 ---

 Software rules the world, but it is full of bugs.
-Avatao helps companies to build a security culture in software engineering with an awesome, hands-on online security training for developers.
-We have customers from Europe and getting a massive interest from the US.
+Avatao helps companies to build a security culture in software engineering with an awesome, hands-on, online security training for developers.
+We have customers in Europe and we are getting substantial interest in the US.

-To learn more about our platform check it out at [platform.avatao.com](https://platform.avatao.com)
+To learn more about our platform check it out [platform.avatao.com](https://platform.avatao.com)

 **Open positions**: